Warning: this may take a little practice to see, but I feel it’s worth it.

 What to see & do

 The grating above will flicker wildly.
-Now move your finger along it, with a speed such that you travel the distance in about 2 seconds, while following the finger with your gaze.
+Now move your finger along it from left to right with a speed such that you travel the distance in about 2 seconds, while following the finger with your gaze.
 When you hit the right speed, you should perceive a smooth rightwards motion of the stripes.
 Now move your finger back.
 If you follow it again with your eyes, you will see smooth leftwards motion of the stripes!
 After a little practice, you can voluntarily switch movement direction without your finger as a guiding target.

 While you perceive the illusory motion, your eyes do a “smooth pursuit motion” with occasional backwards saccades, altogether known as oculokinetic nystagmus.

 The stimulus is just a rapid phase reversal of a bar pattern (black becomes white, white becomes black, etc.).
-The occasional jerks are due to aliasing of the reversal frequency by the raster frequency of your display and would not occur if I could perfectly synchronize to your temporal screen refresh.
+The occasional jerks are due to interfering processes in your computer.

-You can experiment with the reversal rate (rps): the faster the rate, the faster the seeming movement.
+You can experiment with the frequency: the stepper controls delay in frames (1 frame ≈ 17 ms), the resultant reversal rate (rps) is given on the screen.
+The faster the rate, the faster the seeming movement.
 You can also change bar width (px): the finer the bars, the slower the movement.